ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Introduction

-Each of these approaches incorporates design decisions tailored to their specific objectives, but our goal is distinct: to efficiently emulate the IPSL-CM6A-LR at decadal timescales using probabilistic modeling across both oceanic and atmospheric domains.
-We introduce ArchesClimate, an AI-driven probabilistic emulator that aims to learn climatic processes at a monthly temporal resolution.
-We adapted ArchesWeatherGen and trained it to emulate the IPSL-CM6A-LR model at approximately 2.5x1.25 degree resolution.
-We build on ArchesWeatherGen \citep{couaironArchesWeatherArchesWeatherGenDeterministic2024}, a state-of-the-art AI-based numerical weather prediction model, which is based on PanguWeather \citep{biPanguWeather3DHighResolution2022}.
-ArchesWeatherGen provides a computationally efficient solution for ensemble generation that is adapted to climatic timescales.
+In this work, we aim to emulate the IPSL-CM6A-LR climate model at seasonal to decadal timescales with both oceanic and atmospheric state variables.
+We introduce ArchesClimate, an AI-driven probabilistic emulator specifically designed to overcome the computational bottleneck of exploring the internal variability of the coupled ocean-atmosphere system that aims to learn climatic processes at a monthly temporal resolution.
+We build on ArchesWeatherGen \citep{couaironArchesWeatherGenSkillfulComputeefficient2026}, a state-of-the-art weather prediction model based on PanguWeather \citep{biPanguWeather3DHighResolution2022}.
+ArchesWeatherGen provides a computationally efficient solution for ensemble generation.
+As in ArchesWeatherGen, we use flow matching as our training scheme, a recent generative technique that learns a function to map one distribution to another distribution, usually from a multivariate normal distribution to the target data distribution \citep{lipmanFlowMatchingGenerative2023}.

-We use a dataset from the Decadal Climate Prediction Project (DCPP), a Model-Intercomparison Project aimed at improving predictability and understanding climate at the decadal timescale \citep{boerDecadalClimatePrediction2016}.
+We use a dataset from the Decadal Climate Prediction Project (DCPP), a panel of CMIP6 \citep{eyringOverviewCoupledModel2016}.
+The dataset is made of decadal hindcasts, where the climate model is used to retrospectively forecast the past climate in 10-year chunks, initialized from an observed past state.
 It comprises ensembles of 10 members with a duration of 10 years, starting every year between 1960 and 2015.
-We use flow matching as our training scheme, a recent generative technique that learns a function to map one distribution to another distribution, usually from a multivariate normal distribution to the target data distribution \citep{lipmanFlowMatchingGenerative2023}.
+This dataset provides us with many samples per year, which allows us to efficiently learn the dynamics of IPSL-CM6A-LR over decadal scales.

-We distinguish between an emulator of the input/output functionality of the climate model versus an emulator of how a climate model evolves in climate state.
-The former describes a machine learning model that takes in boundary conditions or forcings and outputs full climate states, replacing the functionality of a climate model.
-The latter describes a machine learning model that learns from the output of a climate model and learns dynamics from this output, often augmenting the emulated climate model.
-In this research, we do the latter, and therefore our setting uses data from the IPSL-CM6A-LR for both initial conditions and training data.
-If we worked directly from the forcings and did not use an initial state generated from IPSL-6CMA-LR, we could instead attempt to replace the functioning of IPSL-6CMA-LR.
+We target a monthly resolution to enhance the computational efficiency of the emulation process.
+This decision draws upon the theoretical framework that the large-scale ocean and atmosphere coupling operate at a timescale larger than 1 month, while fast weather processes can be treated as a stochastic forcing \citep{hasselmannStochasticClimateModels1976}.